Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA

 Some of the greatest cartoon characters of all time are anthropomorphic dogs.
-From superheroes, like Underdog, to dastardly villains like Muttely, cartoon dogs display the full range of human fallibilities, humor, and emotions.
-You are sure to find the right name for your canine companion form one of you favorite doggy heros in this list.
+From superheroes like Underdog to dastardly villains like Muttley, cartoon dogs display the full range of human fallibilities, humor, and emotions.
+You are sure to find the right name for your canine companion from one of your favorite doggy heroes in this list.

 If we have left out one of your favorite doggy cartoon characters, please leave a note in the comments section; we will be happy to add that name to the list!

 The Most Memorable Cartoon Dog Names of All Time

-The Jeston's family dog Astro was a great Dane.
-He appears in the closing montage of each episode taking a walk in space, dragging his owner Georg- behind him as he chases a cat.
-Best buddies with George and his son Elroy, Astro is a non speaking dog whose grunts and whines communicate just as well as words would.
+The Jestons' family dog Astro was a Great Dane.
+He appears in the closing montage of each episode taking a walk in space, dragging his owner, George, behind him as he chases a cat.
+Best buddies with George and his son Elroy, Astro is a nonspeaking dog whose grunts and whines communicate just as well as words would.

 Augie Doggy and Doggy Daddy